hydrusnetwork/hydrus/docs/getting_started_import_options.md

 Generally speaking, you can just have a play around with the system and you'll get the feel for it.

-Since you may be copying from and then pasting onto seven separate sets of options, there are several kinds of paste:
+Since you may be copying from and then pasting onto multiple separate sets of options, there are several kinds of paste:

 [![](images/import_options_favourites_paste_menu.png)](images/import_options_favourites_paste_menu.png)